javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 Promisification -- is a long word for a simple transform.
 It's conversion of a function that accepts a callback into a function returning a promise.

-In other words, we create a wrapper-function that does the same, internally calling the original one, but returns a promise.
+To be more precise, we create a wrapper-function that does the same, internally calling the original one, but returns a promise.

 Such transforms are often needed in real-life, as many functions and libraries are callback-based.
 But promises are more convenient.
 So it makes sense to promisify those.